Shreyasky/Netflix-Bussiness-Model/README.md

 # Netflix Business Model Analysis Project:

 ## Objective: Analyze Netflix's business model to understand content trends, demographics, and regional preferences to provide strategic recommendations.
+## About the Dataset:
+Netflix is one of the most popular media and video streaming platforms, offering over 10,000 movies and TV shows.
+As of mid-2021, they had over 222 million subscribers globally.
+This tabular dataset includes listings of all movies and TV shows available on Netflix, along with details such as cast, directors, ratings, release year, duration, and more.

+## Business Problem:
+Analyze the data and generate insights that could help Netflix decide which types of shows/movies to produce and how to grow the business in different countries.

+## Libraries Used:

+NumPy
+Pandas
+Matplotlib
+Seaborn
 ## Data Collection:
 Gathered and cleaned Netflix dataset using Python (Pandas) to ensure accuracy in subsequent analysis.